french-goose/ripcord-themes/README.md

 im sure your smart enough to know how to import themes

-if you have and chnages to make to make said themese look better
+if you have and changes to make to make said themes look better

 make a pr